pkeil7/tropical_lapse_rates/README.md

 - Turbulent entrainment: `echam_cnv_config(1)%entrpen`
 - Autoconversion: `echam_cnv_config(1)%cprcon`

 To get an ensemble of simulations, individual simulations with slightly different rayleigh coefficients were run, for example `rayleigh_coeff = 0.1001` instead of `rayleigh_coeff = 0.1` was set in the runscript.
 If you have access to the MPI gitlab, you can download the exact model version used in the study with the git hash `7d005add0c8b705066e60774d811d61d6e79552f`, which you can get with `git fetch origin 7d005add0c8b705066e60774d811d61d6e79552f`.
-You can also contact me directly for access to model output data: `paul.keil@mpimet.mpg.de`
+You can also contact me directly for access to model output data: `paul.keil AT mpimet.mpg.de`

 Data from the ICON experiments are processed with the `process_icon-param_mm.sh`: horizontal and vertical interpolation, and tropical fieldmean.